SiaFoundation/siad/doc/api/index.html.md

 **paritypieces** | int
 The number of parity pieces to use when erasure coding the file.
 Total redundancy of the file is (datapieces+paritypieces)/datapieces.

+**force**
+Delete potential existing file at siapath.

+**repair**
+Repair existing file from stream.
+Can't be specified together with datapieces, paritypieces and force.

 ### Response